THE TRUSTED NAME IN FUNERAL SERVICE SINCE 1880

 Robert C. Fields, Licensee-In-Charge and President / Owner.
 Bob is a native of Martinsburg and started with the funeral home in 1982.
 He is a graduate of Martinsburg High School, attended Shepherd College and graduated from the Catonsville Mortuary College.
 Bob's wife, Donna, is the Secretary of Brown Funeral Home, Inc. Donna is a graduate of West Virginia University with a Masters Degree in Rehabilitation Counseling.

-Bob and Donna have three sons: Brandon - employed by, and manager of, Brown Cremation Services, LLC; Robert - a director and graduate of Pittsburgh Institute of Mortuary Science; and Jordan – a full time Brown employee who is currently attending the Pittsburgh Institute of Mortuary Science.
+Bob and Donna have three sons: Brandon - employed by, and manager of, Brown Cremation Services, LLC; Robert - a director and graduate of Pittsburgh Institute of Mortuary Science; and Jordan – a full time Brown employee who has graduated from the Pittsburgh Institute of Mortuary Science and is an Apprentice Director.

 Bob is a member of the National Funeral Directors Association, a board member and President-Elect of the West Virginia Funeral Directors Association, and is serving on the board of the West Virginia Board of Funeral Service Examiners by appointment of the Governor.
 He is a Paul Harris Fellow of Rotary International, and a member of other local and national organizations.

 Robert R. Rigot (1981-2007) After 26 years of dedicated service to our community, Bob passed away June 19, 2007.